 Mostar is a city in Bosnia-Herzegovina and one of the most popular tourist destinations in the country.
 The city is best known for its beautiful old town and fascinating bridge called Stari Most.
 Since the city is not very large and most of the sights are concentrated in the old town, it is enough to spend a day in the city.
 I visited the city on a day trip from Dubrovnik.
 It took me four hours by bus from Dubrovnik to Mostar.
-To make the most of your day trip to Mostar, I recommend following itinerary:
+Check out the perfect itinerary for one day in Mostar.

 Start with your sightseeing tour at the bus station of Mostar.
 Follow the main road Marsala Tita for 400 meters and turn into Karadozbegova street.
 There you will find the beautiful Ottoman Karadjoz-Bey Mosque from the 16th century.
 In addition to its graceful and large minaret, the mosque is best known for its wonderful dome.
 Admission to the mosque costs 5KM.